 Do you give preference to Texas residents?

-Applicants seeking admission to the program come from many states to include Texas.
+Applicants seeking admission to the program come from many states, including Texas.
 In that more applications are received from in-state residents, it is possible for any entering class to be comprised of more residents of Texas.
 Regardless of the state of residence, admission to the PA Program is on a competitive basis.

 Can I apply to your program if I am a non-U.S. resident?